The seeding of cosmic ray electrons by cluster radio galaxies: a review: Theoretical and numerical models

-From the above relation, we derive the total number of electrons, which has the advantage of being a conserved quantity within the cluster volume (regardless of radiative losses or re-acceleration by turbulence) as it the energy of the cosmic ray distribution but conserve the total number of particles.
+From the above relation, we derive the total number of electrons, which has the advantage of being a conserved quantity within the cluster volume (regardless of radiative losses or re-acceleration by turbulence).
 It should be noticed that the above estimate neglects the possibility of a continuous production of secondary electrons by the hadronic process \citep[][]{bl99}, which however cannot be the dominant process to explain radio halos, given the very tight constraints imposed by the non detection of hadronic $\gamma$-ray emission by high energy observations \citep[e.g.][]{alek10,fermi14,ackermann16}.

-The total number of cosmic ray electrons can be thus estimated as:
+The total number of cosmic ray electrons can be thus computed with:

 One can use the above relation, after specifying the minimum and maximum energies of the cosmic ray electron population, to estimate the number of electrons required by an observed radio structure for which energy equipartition can be reasonably hypothesised.